Is Kb Or Mb Bigger

 Kilobytes (KB): A Thousand Bytes (Approximately)

 Think of a kilobyte as a small container.
-It can hold a short text message, a small image, or a few lines of code.
+Which means it can hold a short text message, a small image, or a few lines of code.
 While a single KB might seem insignificant, many KBs quickly add up.
-For example, a simple document might take up several KBs of space, and a larger file, like a photograph, could easily occupy several hundred KBs.
+As an example, a simple document might take up several KBs of space, and a larger file, like a photograph, could easily occupy several hundred KBs.

 Megabytes (MB): A Million Bytes (Approximately)